siunam321/CTF-Writeups/Proving-Grounds-Play/NoName/README.md

 Found a passphrase: `harder`.

 At this point, I tried harder to enumerate hidden directories, finding what the `index.php` does, and figuring what does the passphrase do.
-Turns out, those images are not exactly an image:
+Turns out, one of those images are not an image:

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/NoName/images/a9.png)